-Want to see some controversial modern art?
-Check out the Fourth Plinth.
+For some controversial modern art, check out the Fourth Plinth.
 There are four plinths near the base of Nelson's Column in Trafalgar Square.
 The first three have statues of George IV and two generals.
 The fourth was originally made for a statue of a horse, but the money ran out in the 1840s and the plinth was left empty for more than 150 years.

 Since 1999, the Fourth Plinth in Trafalgar Square has become a display space for commissioned art, including Antony Gormley's One & Other where members of the public stood on the plinth for one hour at a time.
 Currently on display on the Fourth Plinth is Really Good by artist David Shrigley.

 If you are a sculpture fan, you'll love exploring public art in Canary Wharf.
 The shops and offices are surrounded by spaces full of statues and greenery.
-It's a modern area that manages to combine commerce with cultural charm.
-Look out for exciting temporary exhibitions and events.
+It's a modern area that manages to combine commerce with cultural charm, and often hosts exciting temporary exhibitions and events.

-Follow The Line - a self-guided walk tour linking The O2 and Queen Elizabeth Olympic Park - to discover a selection of sculptures from artists such as Damien Hirst, Martin Creed, Gary Hume and Eduardo Paolozzi in East London.
+Follow The Line - a self-guided walk tour linking The O2 and Queen Elizabeth Olympic Park - to discover a selection of sculptures from artists such as Damien Hirst, Alex Chinneck, Gary Hume and Eduardo Paolozzi in East London.

-Spitalfields is another area of London with a passion for public art.
-The art in Spitalfields reflects the history of the area.
-Kenny Hunter's I Goat stands 3.5 metres high, gazing over Bishop's Square.
+Spitalfields is another area of London with a passion for public art, many of which reflect the history of the area.
+Kenny Hunter's I Goat stands 3.5 metres (11.4 feet) high, gazing over Bishop's Square.
 This unique sculpture represents the independence and non-conformity of the local people, while Lines of Communication by Craft + Pegg records London's civil war fortifications.

 There are more than 60 artworks across the borough of Lewisham too, from the traditional to witty murals by Artmongers and popular pieces such as the Catford Cat.
 See the Lewisham Council website for the latest public artworks, including details of the artists, year of installation and commissioning bodies.